dubeboy/Merchant/README.md

 ## License

-RetroSwift is available under the MIT license.
+Merchant is available under the MIT license.
 See the LICENSE file for more info.